“Soon, we lawyers won’t be needed anymore.”

 What “combinatorial thinking” means today

-Combinatorial thinking means bringing together things that others see as separate.
+Combinatorial thinking means: bringing together things that others see as separate.

 In business: risk and opportunity.